 I’m going to be in trouble soon stylistically.
 I’m running out of letter combination visuals for this Tuesday series about C.B.T.
 Time to get creative!

-Forgive me Escritori – I went to C.B.T. without having lunch first.
-Conveniently there is a Co-Op nearby the venue so I went in and was all set to buy a Ploughman’s (so hard sometimes in a pinch to find a non-meat sandwich) when I literally gasped and went: “No!
-BREAD!
-And cheese!”
-Arrête!
-(Because I sometimes tell myself off in a range of languages.)
+I went to C.B.T. without having lunch first.
+Conveniently there is a Co-Op nearby the venue so I went in and was all set to buy a Ploughman’s (so hard sometimes to find a non-meat sandwich) when I literally gasped and went:

 Did I tell you my Dad broke the weighing scales so I appeared to have lost half a stone (7lbs) in four days?
 I snorted, got back on, saw the zero reset was dodgy and lost another 14lbs in less than three seconds.
-It was hilarious.
-In the Co Op I decided I didn’t want a soggy, sweating Ploughman’s.
+Hilarious.
+In the Co Op I decided I didn’t want a sweating Ploughman’s.
 (No objection to British yeomanry obviously.)

-And then came a visitor from the Continent: pain au chocolat.
+So then along came Continental pain au chocolat.
 I didn’t seem to care that it was literally called bread.
 But it is not just bread.
 It is patisserie.
 French bread.
 With chocolate.
 And covert butter.
 I was powerless as it hit my lips.

 The third session of C.B.T (due to my patisserie afterglow) passed too quickly really, but was one of the most vital sessions.
 It was about combating negative thoughts.
 We were asked to identify a recent situation in which we had had a negative thought and then find a way to challenge ourselves and find a positive.
 Because I cast myself in life as everyone’s Agony Aunt (sometimes unasked) I have got a lot of empathy and ability to see both sides when it comes to other people.
 Regarding myself however, I tend to be a very labour-saving, black and white thinker.

 So to quote Knock You Down… my view of life is ‘what we gon’ have dessert or disaster?’
-This is obviously going to be a very hard tic to rewire, but it involves going into the situation in an open way, rather than predicting impending doom because of apparently tiny clues, which are essentially paranoia and bullshit.
+This is obviously going to be a very hard tic to rewire, but it involves going into the situation in an open way, rather than predicting impending doom because of apparently tiny clues, which are essentially paranoia.
 I’m nice, I don’t have to worry.

 ~ Pola ~